awsdocs/amazon-ecs-bestpractices-guide/doc_source/security-iam-roles.md

 # Using IAM roles with Amazon ECS tasks<a name="security-iam-roles"></a>

 We recommend that you assign a task an IAM role\.
 Its role can be distinguished from the role of the Amazon EC2 instance that it's running on\.
-Assigning each task a role aligns with the principle of least priviledged access and allows for greater granular control over actions and resources\.
+Assigning each task a role aligns with the principle of least privileged access and allows for greater granular control over actions and resources\.

-When assigning IAM roles for a task, you must use the folllowing trust policy so that each of your tasks can assume an IAM role that's different from the one that your EC2 instance uses\.
+When assigning IAM roles for a task, you must use the following trust policy so that each of your tasks can assume an IAM role that's different from the one that your EC2 instance uses\.
 This way, your task doesn't inherit the role of your EC2 instance\.

 ```
 {